2016-12-31 11:57:26 • ID: 1557

 There is a certain Variability over the sites in Moravia.
-At Orechov IV for example a systematic production of Microblades and a trend to the production of small Levallois Points was attested.
+At Orechov IV for example a systematic production trend towards the production of small Levallois Points was attested.

 The Upper Paleolithic tool kit is represented mainly by end scrapers and rare burins.
 Blanks selected for the retouched tool production were both blades and flakes; however, the flake blanks prevail significantly, even in the case of characteristic Upper Paleolithic tool-types, e.g., end scrapers.
 Bifacially leaf-shaped points within stratified assemblages are selectively known from Bohunice and have been interpreted differently (Szeletian influence, palimpsest character of the findings including Bohunician and Szeletian tools?).

 Elongated Levallois points were the desired end product of the Bohunician technology.
 The reduction strategy was reconstructed by P. Skrdla as follows:

 - the core was shaped as a typical upper Paleolithic prismatic core with a frontal crest

 - The striking platforms of these blades were faceted, allowing better control of the strike.